ibm-cloud-docs/framework-financial-services/vpc/tutorials/waf-full-tunnel-vpn/vpc-architecture-connectivity-full-tunnel-vpn.md

 {: toc-services="f5"}
 {: toc-completion-time="2h"}

 One of the approaches for [enabling connectivity to the management VPC](/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-management) is with a client to site full tunnel VPN.
 Application providers who want to use this option must deploy their own solution.
 This tutorial shows one approach that uses [F5 BIG-IP Virtual Edition](https://www.f5.com/trials/big-ip-virtual-edition){: external} that can be used to meet {{site.data.keyword.framework-fs_notm}} requirements.
+Alternatively, [Client {{site.data.keyword.vpn_vpc_short}}](/docs/vpc?topic=vpc-vpn-client-to-site-overview) can be used which also meets the requirements of the {{site.data.keyword.framework-fs_notm}}.
 {: shortdesc}

 The following diagram shows a deployment of the VPC reference architecture with a BIG-IP full tunnel VPN deployment.